humdrum-tools/humdrum-documentation/tool/simil/index.md

 patterns shared by the template and source inputs.

-In the *fixed template mode,* a single output spine is generated, dubbed `**simil`.
-Output similarity values are numbers ranging between zero and one.
+In the *fixed template mode,* a single output spine is generated, dubbed
+<span class="rep">simil</span>.
+Output similarity values are numbers ranging between zero and
+one.
 These numbers indicate the relative similarity between the source and template inputs at the current location in the *source* file.
 Values near zero indicate great dissimilarity whereas a value of precisely 1.00